The Spokane EcoDistrict at South Landing

 Avista chose to blaze a new path in Spokane when the city planned a new pedestrian bridge to expand its thriving University District.
 The utility owned the land on the south landing of the bridge with plans to construct a substation to serve the growing neighborhood.

-South Landing elevates buildings from blind energy consumers into valuable assets that serve the grid.
+The Spokane South Landing EcoDistrict elevates buildings from blind energy consumers into valuable assets that serve the grid.
 An innovative, all-electric central energy plant transforms the development into a shared-energy EcoDistrict that serves the Morris Center and its neighboring zero-energy/zero-carbon Catalyst building.

 The South Landing EcoDistrict is designed for grid-optimal operations.
-Thousands of IoT sensors backed by machine learning algorithms pull Avista beyond the meter, providing the visibility needed to balance onsite energy generation and demand with overarching grid operations.
+Thousands of IoT sensors backed by machine learning algorithms provide Edo, the EcoDistrict operator, and Avista with the visibility needed to balance onsite energy generation and demand with overarching grid operations.

 If the grid needs more supply, energy consumption within Catalyst decreases, freeing up any renewable energy generation and stored electrical and thermal energy supply within South Landing.
 If the grid can’t absorb more supply, excess energy from the grid is moved to the on-site electrical and thermal storage systems.